 Ever wondered what it takes to ditch the 9-to-5 and retire early?
-The financial independence 4% rule, a go-to trick from the Financial Independence, Retire Early (FIRE) crowd, gives you a solid plan to figure out your FIRE number—aka the cash you need to live life on your terms, no paycheck required.
-We’re breaking down the 4% rule, diving into smart investing like ETFs versus mutual funds, and tossing in a super-easy calculator to crunch your numbers.
-Pumped to start your journey to financial freedom?
-Let’s jump right in! 🚀
+The financial independence 4 rule—popular in the FIRE movement—gives you a clear way to estimate your FIRE number so you can plan life on your terms.
+We’ll cover how the 4% rule works, compare ETFs versus mutual funds, and include a quick calculator to crunch your numbers.

 - Mastering the Financial Independence 4 Rule